albertgassol1/vf-nerf/README.md

 --eval_folder: Folder where the evaluation is saved.
 Default is evals_vf_nerf.
 --chunk_size: chunk size for inferencing the model, default is 1024 rays.
 --distance_thresh: threshold for precision, recall and F-score, default is 0.05.
---num_quadrants: Number of quadrant for the MC, default is 8.
+--num_quadrants: Number of quadrants for the MC, default is 8.
 --data_root_dir: path to data dir, by default it is set to ./data
 ```